nightcrawcode/cool-web/README.md

-# cool-web
+# cool-web project!

-This is my first thing i made here on github! feel free to do what ever you want with it!
-It makes me happy
+you might think what is the *"cool-web project"* it is a product made by Protogencool to help him learn how to use github! over all it is just a webpage